EquilibriumState/HonoCancer/README.md

 # HonoCancer

-Shiny app for basic analysis RNA-seq data derived from TCGA database You can check it on  https://dehvirahaman.shinyapps.io/HonoCancer/
+Shiny app for basic analysis RNA-seq data derived from TCGA database You can check example one here:  https://dehvirahaman.shinyapps.io/HonoCancer/

 RudaTCGA.Rmd is a code which shows how data frames used in the app was created.
 Two of them: